 Try a little bit of everything!
-Off Track Betting at the Riverboat on the Potomac, a cruise on the Miss KayLeigh, create some art at Pottery By Hand, lounge on the beach, go shopping, grab an ice cream at Nancy's and catch a live band playing at the Black Pearl tiki bar or Dockside.
+Off Track Betting at the Riverboat on the Potomac, a cruise on the Miss KayLeigh, lounge on the beach, go shopping, grab an ice cream at Nancy's and catch a live band playing at the Black Pearl tiki bar or Dockside.

 Colonial Beach is definitely a place for family fun, so don't forget the little ones while organizing your trip planner.
-They can watch the goats on the "goat walk" at Westmoreland Berry Farm, play on the equipment at Castlewood Park or Washington Avenue Park, swim in the Olympic-sized pool at Westmoreland State Park, fish from the town pier, play some basketball or tennis at the Torrey Smith Recreation Park.
+They can play on the equipment at Castlewood Park or Washington Avenue Park, swim in the Olympic-sized pool at Westmoreland State Park, fish from the town pier, play some basketball or tennis at the Torrey Smith Recreation Park.

 If you love antiquing, Colonial Beach is the place to be!
-Catch one of Gitie's auctions on Friday evenings at the former Willey's restaurant on Ridge Road, and check out Compulsive Cravings, Rydell's and the Red Barn (a little outside of town, on Route 3.)
+Catch one of Gitie's auctions on Friday evenings at the former Willey's restaurant on Ridge Road, and check out Compulsive Cravings, Peddler's Market and the Red Barn (a little outside of town, on Route 3.)

 If motorized vehicles are your thing, check out the action at the Colonial Beach Dragway.
 Make an appointment to see the cars in the Ford Museum.
 Call F&A Corvette and check out some beautiful machines.
 See the souped-up golf carts at Custom Cartz or T N' T Carts.

 Thrift Shop Thrills

-Try Drift and Thrift on Colonial Ave. or Colonial Beach Discount next to the McDonald's, then take a peek into the United Methodist Church Thrift Shop on Hawthorn, and also the one run by St. Mary's Episcopal Church, right next to the church.
+Try Colonial Beach Discount next to the McDonald's, then take a peek into the United Methodist Church Thrift Shop on Hawthorn, and also the one run by St. Mary's Episcopal Church, right next to the church.
 St. Peter's Episcopal runs one just around the corner in Oak Grove, next to Bobby K's Roadside Cafe.

 There are over 25 eateries in town!
-Try tapas at Tattered Apron, Drago-style Oysters at Denson's, Satay at Suki The Cuisine or Burgers at Bobby K's.
+Try coffee at Colonial Buzz, Drago-style Oysters at Denson's, Satay at Suki The Cuisine or Burgers at Ola's.

 Stroll or cart around town and visit all the beautifully painted murals on the sides of the buildings.